AmyJoT/AmyJoT/README.md

 - 😎 &nbsp; Always exploring new technologies.
 - 💼 &nbsp; Working at Anaplan as a Software Engineer striving to improve developer experience.
-- 🐣 &nbsp; Learning more about Kubernetes & TypeScript.
+- 🐣 &nbsp; Learning more about Rust, Kubernetes & AWS.
-- 🎈 &nbsp; Gaming, Guitaring, Crafting and Baking on the side.
+- 🎈 &nbsp; Gaming, Guitaring, Crafting.

 ---